 "In the early 1980s my brother and I built snowboards called Swift," he says.
 "I actually built my first snowboard in my wood-shop class at Rocky Mountain High School in Fort Collins."

 Some of those snowboards still hang on the wall.
-Funny thing: Radically innovative at the time, spawning a lengthy but now-settled debate about snowboard-skier coexistence, those old boards now look as archaic as a Model T or
+Funny thing: Radically innovative at the time, spawning a lengthy but now-settled debate about snowboard-skier coexistence, those old boards now look as archaic

 Unlike most of his fellow employees, who learned on the job, Never Summer's Cuauhtémoc Tiscareño is a career woodworker.